veralizeth/raspi-temp-hum/README.md

 #### To create a new rule follow this tutorial: [Creating an AWS IoT rule](https://docs.aws.amazon.com/iot/latest/developerguide/iot-create-rule.html)

-The rule should look like this:
+The rule should looks like this:
 ![iot Rule](/iotRule.png)

 ## AWS SQS